xfire/scarg/readme.md

 The `ArgumentParser` provides a nice dsl to create the argument mappings.
 Two types of arguments can be specified.
 Options (like -f, --bar) or positionals (like the input filename on the last position).

+You can also specify separators, which separates the usage text.

 ### Positionals